jastakhova/seagrass/README.md

  ## Problems

  * Sensor PUT/POST still returns 405, as only OPTIONS is allowed
- * history graphs use generated data for missed time (right now I have 4 real points from 360 expected).
-Mock data generation should be removed
  * for sensor-1 only 1 range is showing
  * Control requests (PUT, POST) doesn't work in browser (because of not configured CORS headers at backend), but seem to work in the emulator